 And I think about my Nana.
 All that she valued about being an American.
 And I wonder, is this Land of Opportunity destined to become like so many before it, where opportunity is truly only held by the few at the expense and peril of the many?

 Where freedom is given over for a free ride?
 One, that as we have seen in the past in countless countries around the world, eventually turns into despotism and totalitarianism.

 But by then it is too late.
 The die has been cast.
 And that free ride?
-It did not take them as far or even where they were promised it would.
+It did not take us as far or even where we were promised it would.
 Because that is the thing about free rides, they are not free.
-And eventually, they will be called to pay for it.
-And the price will be no less than the life, liberty, and the pursuit of happiness of us all.
+And eventually, we will be called to pay for it.
+And the price will be no less than the “life, liberty, and the pursuit of happiness” of us all.